ahamlinman/cyti/README.md

 Development Status
 ==================

 CyTI has been on hold for quite a while.
 However, I am starting to come back to it as of December 2014.
 At the moment, a directory listing can be retrieved and variables can be received from the calculator.
-However, only raw data is currently available.
+Real numbers and lists are automatically converted to the appropriate Python types.
+For other variable types, only raw data is available for now.

 Basic Instructions
 ==================